MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgSiteTermStoreGroupSet.md

       - `[Name <String>]`: The name in the localized language.
     - `[ParentGroup <IMicrosoftGraphTermStoreGroup1>]`: group
     - `[Properties <IMicrosoftGraphKeyValue[]>]`: Custom properties for the set.
-    - `[Relations <IMicrosoftGraphTermStoreRelation1[]>]`: Indicates which terms have been pinned or reused directly under the set.
+    - `[Relations <IMicrosoftGraphTermStoreRelation[]>]`: Indicates which terms have been pinned or reused directly under the set.
     - `[Terms <IMicrosoftGraphTermStoreTerm1[]>]`: All the terms under the set.

 PROPERTIES <IMicrosoftGraphKeyValue[]>: Custom properties for the set.
   - `[Key <String>]`: Key for the key-value pair.
   - `[Value <String>]`: Value for the key-value pair.

-RELATIONS <IMicrosoftGraphTermStoreRelation1[]>: Indicates which terms have been pinned or reused directly under the set.
+RELATIONS <IMicrosoftGraphTermStoreRelation[]>: Indicates which terms have been pinned or reused directly under the set.
   - `[Id <String>]`: Read-only.
   - `[FromTerm <IMicrosoftGraphTermStoreTerm1>]`: term
     - `[(Any) <Object>]`: This indicates any property can be added to this object.